The Little Apple – New York as Toytown in The Sandpit

 Learning French through great design

-Caroline Fabès is a freelance graphic designer who has created a great little typographical animation for a key scene in Raging Bull… This is the actual scene.
-With pictures.
+Caroline Fabès is a freelance graphic designer who has created a great little typographical animation for a key scene in Raging Bull

 Clothes shopping the Augmented Reality way